Who's Afraid of Little Old Me?

 "Who's Afraid of Little Old Me?" is a song written and recorded by the American singer-songwriter Taylor Swift for her eleventh studio album, The Tortured Poets Department (2024).
 Produced by Swift and Jack Antonoff, the track is a Southern Gothic-inspired chamber pop song that incorporates dense echo and strings.
 The lyrics were inspired by Swift's bitter feelings while reflecting on her teenage rise to stardom: they compare a narrator to a wicked witch and a trapped circus animal, detailing how her upbringing in an asylum contributes to her callous and vicious nature.

-Some music critics found the tone of "Who's Afraid of Little Old Me?" heavy that makes the track hard to listen to and the lyrics confusing, while others praised the musical elements and complimented the lyrics as biting and impactful.
+Some music critics found the tone of "Who's Afraid of Little Old Me?" heavy and the lyrics confusing, while others praised the musical elements and complimented the lyrics as biting and impactful.
 The song peaked at number nine on the Billboard Global 200 and charted in the top 10 in Australia, Canada, New Zealand, and the United States.
 It received certifications in Australia, Brazil, New Zealand, and the United Kingdom.
 Swift performed the track on the 2024 shows of the Eras Tour.